stefansonntag/RevenueAnalyticsHelp/docs/index.md

-# Revenue Analytics Help Center
+# Start

-Welcome to these pages.
 Use the side menu to find your topic or search for it with the search bar